 Follow these step-by-step instructions to add Okta SSO to Any Mobile App:

 Upload a Mobile App to Your Account

-From the “Fuse” tab, Add Okta Identity Cloud
+From the “Build” tab, Add Okta Identity Cloud

 - Select the Authentication category.
 Note: a blue highlight will appear showing the category is active.